RockitBootcamp/Phoenix/Projects/PHP Products v1/README.md

 </html>
 ```

-Notice the PHP logic on top creates a variable to be echoed into the correct place below.
+Notice the PHP logic on top creates a variable to be "echoed" into the correct place below.
 We can't fully separate HTML from PHP but this is good enough for now.

 Spacing makes things easier to read.
-Be sure to use spaces around your PHP tags for legibility.
+Be sure to use spaces around your PHP tags for legibility:

 ```php
 <?php